portalhugger/Probability-Zero/plans.md

  * SCP-7000 is an undisclosed phenomenon which destroyed nearly all of existence.
 Before it could do so, all remaining universes were harnessed by the Temporal Anomalies Dept. to form a special pocket universe in which you reside.
 You, made immortal by the Foundation, must eternally click on a random universe generation machine until it happens to create a universe possessing some variation of the Foundation which can withstand SCP-7000.

 * read maintenance guide (tutorial/guide)
- * The Liminal Universe Creation Keystone (LUCK) is a machine which, when activated, generates one of 7.7 * 10^77777 possible unique universes at random, with the caveat that it will not repeat a previously-generated universe.
+ * The Liminal Universe Creation Keystone (LUCK) is a machine which, when activated, generates one of 7.7 * 10^77777 possible unique universes at random, with the caveat that it will not repeat any identical universe configurations.
 The Prime-Timeline cannot be created directly, as the necessary data for its reconstruction far exceeds the IFRAME's available informational storage.
  * The Scranton-Tarioux Autonomous Topological Sink (STATS) is a highly advanced reality anchor + generator that maintains the IFRAME's hyperdense, hyperreal structure.
 It also serves as the IFRAME's power generator, and it idly fabricates a little causality from hyperquantum fluctuations to supply the LUCK.
 In the event that the STATS, or any other element of the IFRAME breaks down, there are maintenance codes which can be used to access the STATS' features (Statistics, Options) and repair / reset the IFRAME.

 * spend causal fabric to generate a few universes